-The question of how remote work and the pandemic will impact tech salaries is on everyone’s mind.
-But what most experts say is that it is too soon to tell what the real impact will be on the industry.
-Here are some things to consider to find an answer to this question.
+The question of how remote work and the pandemic will affect tech salaries is on everyone’s mind.
+Most experts say it’s too soon to tell what the real impact of remote work on tech salaries will be.
+However, there are some factors to consider that can help give us an idea.

-When the pandemic started back in March, almost all tech companies switched to remote work because it was the only way to keep their operations going.
-Companies like Yahoo and Google were completely against remote work and they used to believe the best way to collaborate was to have the whole team in the same location.
-Now, they’ve seen the light.
+At the start of the pandemic, almost all tech companies switched to remote work.
+This was the only way to stay in operation.
+Previously, companies like Yahoo and Google were completely against remote work.
+They believed that the best way to collaborate was to have the whole team in the same location.
+Now, however, they’ve seen the light.

 Some people are worried that the adoption of remote work will mean more competition for certain positions.
-Employers will have access to a wider talent pool that could even include professionals from other countries.
-But this also works the other way around.
-Tech professionals will also have more job opportunities because they aren’t limited anymore to jobs in their city or state.
+Employers will have access to a wider talent pool that could even include professionals in other countries.
+However, this works both ways: tech professionals will also have more job opportunities because they are no longer limited to jobs within their local area.

 Tech salaries have been increasing at a steady pace over the last few years.
-According to Hired, tech salaries experienced an annual growth of 3 to 10 percent in the last five years, depending on the city.
+In fact, they have experienced an annual growth of 3 to 10 percent in the last five years (the exact amount of growth depends on the city).
 But after the Covid-19 pandemic and an increase in remote work, this could change.

-Salaries won’t necessarily go down.
-Instead, they could go stagnant in the foreseeable future.
-Part of the increase in salaries is due to workers asking for better compensations and rewards for their efforts and abilities.
-But most employees will abstain from asking for a raise when they feel like their company is going through a rough patch.
-A web developer could also be afraid of being let go when the company now has access to web developers from other countries that may accept lower salaries.
+Salaries won’t necessarily decrease, but they may stagnate in the foreseeable future.
+One reason for the increase in salaries up until now has been workers asking for higher compensation.
+But employees may start to abstain from asking for raises.
+For example, a web developer may be afraid of being made redundant now that the company has access to web developers from other countries who may accept lower salaries.